realviacauchy/git-novice/fulllesson.md

 nothing to commit, working directory clean
 ~~~

 it tells us everything is up to date.
+This means that the current state of the repository matches the most recent snapshop that git has stored.
 If we want to know what we've done recently,
 we can ask Git to show us the project's history using `git log`: